BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Shared tasklists/tasks

 SOLVED:
+	- button to hide all tasklists(so that they may gaze upon the background?)
+	- Cut up the my-profile page to adhere to structure
+		- My-profile -> static 'page', merely hosts component
+			- New component -> 'profile'
+	- unsubscribe everywhere to not cause bloating for devices/pc's?
+		- almost done, input into 'profile' component when 'my-profile' is reworked
+	- Registration:
+		- how to ensure the received email does not land within spam folder?
+			- how to configure and ensure that the receiver sees a set name from the sender?
 	- Button to turn users to admin(done) => add basic js confirmation
 	- upon successful registration, aside from pop-up message the user should be taken to entry page
 	- if a logged in, regular user tries to go to overseer through url, redirect to homepage instead of entry